Edam cheese: Content

-Most "young" Edam cheese sold in stores has a very mild flavour, slightly salty or nutty, and almost no smell when compared to other cheeses.
+Most "young" Edam cheeses sold in stores have a very mild flavour, slightly salty or nutty, and almost no smell when compared to other cheeses.
 As the cheese ages, its flavour sharpens, and it becomes firmer.
 Edam may have as little as 28% fat in dry matter.
-Modern Edam is softer than other cheeses, such as Cheddar cheese, due to its low fat content.
+Modern Edam is softer than other cheeses, such as cheddar cheese, because of its low fat content.

 Accompaniments

 Mild Edam goes well with fruit such as peaches, melons, apricots, and cherries.
 Aged Edam is often eaten with traditional "cheese fruits" like pears and apples.
 Like most cheeses, it is commonly eaten on crackers and bread, and may be eaten with crackers following the main course of a meal as a dessert of "cheese and biscuits".
 Pinot gris, dry Riesling, semidry Riesling, sparkling wine, Chardonnay, and Shiraz/Syrah are some recommended wines to accompany this cheese.

 Regional uses

 Spain and former colonies

 In Spain and some of its former colonies, such as the Philippines and many Latin American countries, the cheese is known as queso de bola (ball cheese) and was long considered a delicacy.

 In the Mexican state of Yucatán, queso de bola is prepared as queso relleno ("stuffed cheese").
 A ball of cheese is cut in half and carved out; it is then stuffed with a mixture of seasoned ground meat, raisins, capers, and olives.
 Finally, it is braised in chicken stock, and served sliced with the chicken stock that has been thickened with cornstarch and spiced tomato sauce.